WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 # CMIP7 Guidance for Data Users

-This page is designed to inform data users on key CMIP7 concepts and tools.
+This page is designed to inform users of climate model outputs on key CMIP7 concepts and tools.
 It is a landing page to redirect them to the proper resources to learn more.

+!!!
+Danger
+    This page is a work-in-progress.
+Some links still point to the CMIP6 version of pages.

 ## 1. Accessing CMIP7 data

 CMIP7 model output is available through a distributed data archive developed and operated by the Earth System Grid Federation (ESGF).
-The data are hosted on a collection of nodes located at modeling centers or data centers across the world.
+The data are hosted on a collection of nodes located at centers across the world.

 There are 2 options to access the data:

  1. **MetaGrid** ([LLNL][metagridllnl], [DKRZ][metagriddkrz], [ORNL][metagridornl], [CEDA][metagridceda])

     Web interface to search and download ESGF data.
 It provides access through http downloads, wget scripts, OPeNDAP URLs and Globus transfers.
-Best used for downloading a small number of files.
+It is most useful for browsing and downloading a small number of files.
 The data can be accessed through any of the CMIP7 web interfaces linked above, which enable users to search across the entire distributed archive as if it were all centrally located.

- 2. Using a python package
+ 2. **Using a python package**

     For larger queries, it might be more approriate to automate the search and downloads.
-A few packages are available to do this task:
+A few packages are available to do this:

     * [ESGpull][esgpull]
     * [ESMValTool][esmvaltool]